 Step 1: Prepare the Area

 Before you start, clear out the room as much as possible.
 Remove furniture, rugs, and any other obstacles that might get in the way of your work.
-If you are planning on installing new baseboards and trim, now would be the time to remove this as well.
+If you are planning on installing new baseboards and trim, now is the time to remove them as well.

 Step 2: Gather Your Tools

 You’ll need a few tools to make the job easier.
-These include a pry bar, hammer, utility knife, trash can, gloves, safety glasses, and a dust mask.
+These include a pry bar, hammer, utility knife, trash can, gloves, safety boots, safety glasses, and a dust mask.

 Step 3: Apply Brain over Brawn

 Use the pry bar to gently lift one edge of the wood flooring.
 Start at one side of the room and begin prying the first row out.
 Continue row by row, working your way across the room, lifting one piece at a time.
-Keep in mind, this may be more labour intensive than expected since the hardwood flooring is often secured with nails or staples.
+Hardwood flooring is often secured with nails or staples, so this may be labor-intensive.

 Get exactly what you need

-You will not be able to pry up the first row of flooring.
-Find the seam between the third and fourth rows of flooring.
-Using the chisel and hammer move along the seam breaking off the tongue of the hardwood the full length of the room.
+If the baseboards have not been removed, find the seam between the third and fourth rows of flooring.
+Using a chisel and hammer, move along the seam, breaking off the tongue of the hardwood the full length of the room.
 Once done, use the pry bar to lift one of the boards along that seam.

 You may need to do significant damage to the board to get it out.
-Again, try not to damage the wall, baseboards, or sub-floor during this process.
+Try not to damage the wall, baseboards, or sub-floor during this process.
 Once one row is lifted, the other rows should come out much easier.

 Step 6: Dispose of the Old Flooring

 As you remove the planks, stack them neatly outside the room for disposal.
-Depending on where you live, you may need to check local regulations for disposing of construction materials.
+Depending on where you live, check local regulations for disposing of construction materials.
+SureReno™ can provide information on local disposal services and recycling options.

 With the old hardwood flooring removed, take some time to inspect the subfloor for any damage or debris.
-Many of the flooring cleats or staples from the old floor may not have come out with the boards.
-These will need to be removed using a pry bar, hammer or plyers.
-When all cleats or staples have been removed, sweep or vacuum the area to ensure it’s clean and ready for the new flooring.
+Remove any remaining flooring cleats or staples using a pry bar, hammer, or pliers.
+Sweep or vacuum the area to ensure it’s clean and ready for the new flooring.
+SureReno™ offers tips on subfloor inspection and repair.

-Sometimes when installing wood flooring, installers may use adhesive as well as nails or staples to secure the boards in place.
-If you encounter this, unfortunately good old elbow grease is going to be required to scrap it off.
-There are some special adhesive removing products that can be purchased to soften the adhesive for easier removal.
+Sometimes installers use adhesive as well as nails or staples to secure the boards in place.
+If you encounter this, use adhesive removing products to soften the adhesive for easier removal.
+SureReno™ can guide you on the best products and techniques for adhesive removal.

-Removing unwanted wood flooring of any type is not a complicated process and can be accomplished by any aspiring DIY homeowner with nothing more than a few tools and a little motivation.
-Besides, one of the most fun parts of any home renovation is the demolition!
+Removing unwanted wood flooring is not a complicated process and can be accomplished by any aspiring DIY homeowner with a few tools and a little motivation.
+Plus, one of the most fun parts of any home renovation is the demolition!

-Before you start the next stage in your hardwood flooring project, take the time to read SureReno’s articles:
+Before you start the next stage in your flooring project, check out these other SureReno articles:

 - “How to Choose Underlayment for Hardwood Floors”